-This booklet gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2019.
-It explains how to get coverage for the health care services and the prescription drugs you need.
+This booklet gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2020.
+It explains how to get coverage for the health care services and prescription drugs you need.
 This is an important legal document.
 Please keep it in a safe place.

-This plan, Bright Advantage (HMO), is offered by BRIGHT HEALTH INSURANCE COMPANY OF ALABAMA, INC..
-(When this Evidence of Coverage says "we," "us," or "our," it means BRIGHT HEALTH INSURANCE COMPANY OF ALABAMA, INC..
+This plan, Bright Advantage (HMO), is offered by Bright Health.
+(When this Evidence of Coverage says "we," "us," or "our," it means Bright Health.
 When it says "plan" or "our plan," it means Bright Advantage (HMO).)